John Faben — Curriculum Vitae

 2007–2012: Queen Mary University of London, teaching

 I taught on a variety of courses, from Intro to Algebra to Advanced Cryptography.
 I gained experience with some variety of statistical software and invaluable practice at communicating technical concepts.
-I was also involved in the establishment of the Art of Maths, an introduction to university education for 6th form students, where I taught a course on Combinatorial Games for two years running.

 Education